flywire/caption/README.md

-# caption - Manage markdown captions
+# caption - manages markdown captions

 *caption* manages captions by applying style and auto-numbering to content.
 The vision is to apply captions to any content.
 For now only figures are supported